 Donor Frequently Asked Questions

-Donation candidates are women in their 20’s who want to help people build families.
+Donation candidates are women who want to help people build families.
 Today, people regularly donate blood and organs to people in need; donating gametes is on par with these selfless acts of generosity.

 Donor Application & Screening Process

 The first step to becoming an egg donor is to fill out our initial online application, which you can complete in under 5-minutes.
 If you meet the basic eligibility requirements of our donor screening program (listed below), you will be asked to complete our full application.
 If you are accepted upon completion of the full donor screening application, you will be contacted to schedule your first in-person consultation at the clinic.
 At that time, your egg donor nurse coordinator will walk you through all aspects of the egg donation process and will answer any questions you may have about egg donation.

 Egg donors must be between 21 – 33 years of age.
 Donation cycles must be completed before a donor’s 34th birthday.
 Donors must also meet certain weight and height criteria (described below).
 Donors must be nonsmokers.
 Finally, donors with at least some education beyond high school are strongly preferred.

 To determine eligibility beyond the initial age, height and weight criteria, donors must complete genetic, medical, and psychological testing at a Prelude donation center.
 The screening procedures include blood draws, a vaginal ultrasound, and a physical and interview with a donation center clinician.
 The psychological assessment includes a Minnesota Multiphasic Personality Inventory / Personality Assessment Inventory (MMPI/PAI).